AudioKit/AudioKitSynthOne/AudioKitSynthOne/Developer/README.md

 LockArpRate: OFF by default.
 When enabled: loading a preset will ignore the preset's tempo.
 This is great for when you want to jam at a constant tempo and blaze through presets.
 When we add tempo sync (i.e., Ableton Link) we might have to change how this works.

-LockReverb: OFF by default: When enabled: Loading a preset will ignore the preset's reverb settings.
-I like to use this when I want to record a dry signal.
+LockReverb: OFF by default: When enabled: Loading a preset will ignore the preset's reverb parameters in favor of the current parameters.

-LockDelay: OFF by default: When enabled: Loading a preset will ignore the preset's delay settings.
+LockDelay: OFF by default: When enabled: Loading a preset will ignore the preset's delay parameters in favor of the current parameters.

+Lock Arp+Seq: OFF by default.
+When enabled: Loading a preset will ignore the preset's following parameters: arpIsOn arpIsSequencer arpDirection arpInterval arpOctave arpTotalSteps sequencerPattern00, ..., sequencerPattern15 sequencerOctBoost00, ..., sequencerOctBoost15 sequencerNoteOn00, ..., sequencerNoteOn15